Divine-Jude/Divine-s_Portfolio/Hotel Revenue Analysis/ReadMe.md

 - Calculate the revenue by customer type.

-- Calculate the revenue, count of required car parking spaces, and parking percentage for each arrivand all year and hotel.
+- Calculate the revenue, count of required car parking spaces, and parking percentage for each arrived all year and hotel.

 ## Methodology
 Step 1: Database Development